Support for prospective grant applicants and recipients.

 No. We can only offer funding to projects through our existing grant schemes.

+Most of our grants only have one deadline a year.
 In general, the application process lasts three to four months, so it is important to apply for grants with an application deadline no less than four months before your planned departure date.